Senior Director, Strategy and Education Planning

 Formerly, she was the Director of the Initiative for Day School Excellence at Boston’s Combined Jewish Philanthropies (CJP), a $45M Jewish day school project focusing on school excellence, access, and affordability.
 A graduate of Brown University, Kardos received her Doctorate and Master’s degrees from Harvard University and was a post-Doctoral research fellow at Brandeis’s Mandel Center for Studies in Jewish Education.
 She is a founding member and research associate at Harvard’s Project on the Next Generation of Teachers, a comprehensive, multi-year research project addressing critical questions about the nation’s public school teaching force.

-A former elementary and middle school teacher, and certified as a middle and high school principal, Kardos studies, publishes, and lectures on school organization, improvement and leadership; new teacher induction and support; education policy; and Jewish education.
-She has won awards for her teaching, leadership, citizenship, and scholarship and has just completed a film documentary called Keep and Remember, about the reclamation and recreation of Jewish memory in post-Soviet Ukraine.
+A former elementary and middle school teacher, and certified as a middle and high school principal, Kardos studies, publishes, and speaks about school organization, improvement and leadership; new teacher induction and support; education policy; and Jewish education.
+She has won awards for her teaching, leadership, citizenship, and scholarship, has published a study about clandestine schools in the Warsaw Ghetto during the Holocaust, and has produced a film documentary called Keep and Remember, about the reclamation and recreation of Jewish memory in post-Soviet Ukraine.